mmz-srf/srf-browser-extension/README.md

 Load the unpacked extension by following this [guide](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) and using the srf-browser-extension directory.

+"unpacked" means that the extension is now loaded from the web store but that it is loaded as-is from your local directory.

 ### TODO
 * enhance readme
 * set up auto-publish with github workflow